Secure residency in Hong Kong as an investor

 Generally all expenses, to the extent to which they have been incurred by a taxpayer in the production of chargeable profits, are allowed as deductions.
 Examples include interest on borrowed funds and repairs for plant and machinery used in producing profits.
 Losses can be carried forward and set off against future profits of that business.
 A corporation carrying on more than one trade may have losses in one trade offset against profits of the other.
 Generous capital allowances are given in respect of capital expenditure incurred on the construction of industrial and commercial buildings and structures and capital expenditure incurred for the purposes of producing chargeable profits.
 In the case of capital expenditure on the acquisition of plant and machinery, generous depreciation allowances are also provided.

-Corporate Services in Hong Kong
+Corporate Services For Investors in Hong Kong

 Hong Kong companies are ideal vehicles for international trading or consulting activities which are not sourced in Hong Kong and therefore can be conducted tax-free.
 The same is true for companies holding real estate which is located outside Hong Kong.

-Our team assist our clients incorporate and administer Hong Kong companies and offers comprehensive company secretarial, nominee and management services, as well as accounting and audit services through our partners at competitive fees.
+Our team assist our clients to incorporate and administer Hong Kong companies and offers comprehensive company secretarial, nominee and management services, as well as accounting and audit services through our partners at competitive fees.

 Incorporation of Hong Kong Companies